xycade/ISA-MA-Transit-Optimizer/README.md

   pip install pandas networkx matplotlib numpy scipy tqdm seaborn

 ## Project Structure
+·src/: Directory containing all source code (ISA-MA.py, MA-AOS.py, Statistical_Analysis.py, etc.).
+·data/: Directory containing benchmark datasets (mandl/, mumford0/).
+·results/: Directory containing the pre-computed run-level objective values (30 independent runs) required for Table 6.
+Note: Dynamically generated plots and correlation CSVs will also be saved here when running the validation scripts.
-src/: Directory containing all source code (ISA_MA.py, MA_AOS.py, Statistical_Analysis.py, etc.). data/: Directory containing benchmark datasets (mandl/, mumford0/). results/: Directory containing raw run-level objective values (30 independent runs) and generated plots. reproduce_results.py: The master guide script for reproducing the paper's tables and figures.
+·reproduce_results.py: The master guide script for reproducing the paper's tables and figures.

 ## Quick Start
 1. Ensure your dataset folders are placed in the data/ directory.
 2. To see all available reproduction commands, run the master script:
 -  python reproduce_results.py
 3. To run the main algorithm directly, use:
--  python src/ISA_MA.py
+-  python src/ISA-MA.py

 Follow the interactive prompt:
-Select your benchmark network (1: Mandl, 2: Mumford0).
+·Select your benchmark network (1: Mandl, 2: Mumford0).
-Choose the algorithm mode (4: ISA-MA).
+·Choose the algorithm mode (4: ISA-MA).

 ## Reproducibility
 To address peer review feedback and ensure absolute scientific transparency:
 - **Bug Fixes:** Path and BASE_DIR logic have been explicitly defined to ensure out-of-the-box execution on any machine.